 If you want to save stories for longer than 24 hours, you can add them to various highlights at the top of your profile.
 There’s no limit to the number of highlights you can create, but only the most recently updated five will appear on your profile.
 Users will have to scroll to view the rest.

 You can create custom covers for each of these highlights, and we highly recommend you do so.
-Make sure these covers also match your brand and mesh well with your feed since they’ll be viewable at the top of your profile.
+Make sure these covers also match your brand style guide and mesh well with your feed since they’ll be viewable at the top of your profile.

 15. Start with a template